1jkunz1/Ethereum-Analysis/Overall_Scores.md

 <b> Conclusion </b>
  I love Vitalik and the whole Ethereum team - unfortunately I cannot see anyway to justify it's value.
 I don't believe it would be possible to scale a single production-level application without disrupting the entire network at this time.
-The system is very complex
+The system is very complex.
+EVM has proven to be quite easily reproduceable to this point(several forks).

- <b> I believe growth of network has occurred at an unhealthy rate. </b>
+ <b> I believe growth of network has occurred at an unhealthy rate.
+Ethereum could regain value in the future, I suspect there will be more forks, and a large depreciation in value before that occurs. </b>